Polladhavan (2007 film)

-Polladhavan is a 2007 Indian Tamil-language action thriller film written and directed by Vetrimaaran in his directorial debut.
+Polladhavan is a 2007 Indian Tamil-language action drama film written and directed by Vetrimaaran in his directorial debut.
 Starring Dhanush and Ramya, the film revolves around a man whose life improves after buying a bike, and turns upside down after it is stolen.

 Three songs and the background score were composed by G. V. Prakash Kumar, while Yogi B and Dhina composed one song each.
-Velraj was the director of cinematography, V. T. Vijayan edited the film and Rambo Rajkumar choreographed the stunts.

-The film was released on 8 November 2007 and received a tremendously positive response.
-The film was remade in a number of languages, owing to its success.
+Velraj was the cinematographer, V. T. Vijayan edited the film and Rambo Rajkumar choreographed the stunts.
+The film was released on 8 November 2007 and received a positive response.
+It was remade in a number of languages owing to its success.

 Plot

 Prabhu Shankar is a happy-go-lucky middle-class man who spends time playing carrom in the streets with his friends Sathish and Kumar among others.
 He and his father keep falling into minor misunderstandings.
 He falls in love with a girl named Hema, whom he meets at a bus stop.
 When he is caught in the act of stealing a pittance from his father during his friend's sister's wedding, Prabhu questions his father's responsibility as his parent.
-Hurt by these words, his father gives Prabhu some of his savings and tells him to do something with his life.
-Prabhu purchases a black Bajaj Pulsar bike with the money.
+Hurt by these words, his father gives Prabhu some of his savings and tells him to do something with his life and he purchases a black Bajaj Pulsar bike with the money.

 While his family initially berates him for buying the motorcycle, he soon secures a job at a bank due to his bike, earning respect at home.
 He forms an interminable attachment with his bike since it became his streak of luck, from getting a job to Hema eventually reciprocating his feelings.
 The bike eventually saves his life from a freak incident.
 However it is stolen during his outing with Hema, subjecting Prabhu to unfathomable anguish as he searches for his bike with his friends.
 When his family asks him about his bike, he tells them that he has given it to a dealer for servicing.
 Prabhu comes into conflict with the underworld when he witnesses a brutal murder by a gang in Kasimedu in North Chennai by a smuggling don named Selvam and his accomplices.

 Prabhu finds out that his bike was stolen by a petty thief who turns out to be in connection with Selvam's egoistical younger brother Ravi.
 Prabhu traces the culprit and hands him over to the local police station.
 A formal complaint is lodged on the culprit on the same night.
 Later that night, Prabhu confesses to his family that his bike was stolen.
 His family is very upset, but Prabhu's father assures them that the bike will be found in no time, having developed respect for Prabhu after he had become responsible by being employed.
 The next morning, Ravi visits Prabhu's locality and threatens him to withdraw the complaint against the culprit.
 When Prabhu refuses, Ravi pushes Prabhu's father during the argument, which prompts Prabhu to hit Ravi.